Juanseb649/Juanseb649/README.md

 - 👋 Hi, I’m @Juanseb649
 - 👀 I’m interested in ... learn about program and many technologies
-- 🌱 I’m currently learning ... first steps on programing
+- 🌱 I’m currently learning ... first steps on programing and cloud technologies
 - 😄 Pronouns: ...
 He/Him

-- ⚡ Fun fact: ...
-I always love computers and programing, but at my actual age, I stared to learn about this world, I hope to be a good at this
+I always love computers and programing, but at my actual age, I stared to learn about python as a fisrt language

 <!---
 Juanseb649/Juanseb649 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.